fastforwardlabs/mdff15-meta-learning-report/src/03-solving-the-problem.md

 A meta-learning model should be trained on a variety of tasks, and then optimized further for novel tasks.
 A task, in this case, is basically a supervised learning problem (like image classification or regression).
 The idea is to extract prior information from a set of tasks that allows efficient learning on new tasks.
 For our image classification problem, the ideal set-up would include many classes, with at least a few examples for each.
-These can then be used as a meta-training set to extract prior information, such that when a new task like the one in the Figure(4) above comes in, the model can perform it more efficiently.
+These can then be used as a meta-training set to extract prior information, such that when a new task (like the one in the Figure 4, above) comes in, the model can perform it more efficiently.

 At a high level, the meta-learning process has two phases: meta-learning and adaptation.
 In the meta-learning phase, the model learns an initial set of parameters slowly across tasks; during the adaptation phase, it focuses on quick acquisition of knowledge to learn task-specific